 Final Fantasy: Brave Exvius

-Coming sixth on this list is Final Fantasy Brave Exvius, developed by Gumi and has been operating since 2014.
+Coming sixth on this list is Final Fantasy Brave Exvius, developed by Gumi and operating since 2014.
 It is a spin-off of the Final Fantasy core series.
-Its charming presentation features classic 8-bit retro style for both the characters and attack animations to relive the nostalgic days of Final Fantasy 1.
+Its charming presentation features a classic 8-bit retro style for both the characters and attack animations to relive the nostalgic days of Final Fantasy 1.
 You assemble a team of five (including beloved mascots such as Tifa Lockheart and Cloud) and lead them through dungeons and fights against mobs.
-Players can customize their team by mixing and matching different characters, with each boasting a unique set of skills that are triggered with simple controls.
+Players can customize their team by mixing and matching different characters, each boasting a unique set of skills triggered with simple controls.

-A remarkable feature is the ability for players to freely explore the overworld, you get to explore towns to unlock quests as well as treasures, or seek an adrenaline-inducing exploration adventure deep in the many dungeons around the world map.
+A remarkable feature is exploring the overworld freely.
+You get to explore towns to unlock quests as well as treasures, or seek an adrenaline-inducing exploration adventure deep in the many dungeons around the world map.
 This also means that grinding is inevitable, a common trend with gacha games that involve repeating the same stage a bazillion times to get the desired loot or simply to level up your characters.
 To improve it.
-FFBE comes with many handy quality of life features such as Auto Battle and Repeat to skip the repetitive chunk of the game.
+FFBE comes with many handy quality-of-life features such as Auto Battle and Repeat to skip the repetitive chunk of the game.